 Training Stream: Personal Development

-This training stream is often viewed as containing the remaining ‘other’ topics relevant for a professional.
-However, a better way to think of this stream is that it contains the skills required for any professional to be effective in any role.
+This training stream is often viewed as containing the remaining ‘other’ topics relevant for an employee.
+However, a better way to think of this stream is that it contains the skills required for any employee to be effective in any role.
 While the Business Development, Sales, Relationship Management, and Management and Leadership streams are role specific, this stream is role agnostic.
 From support staff to senior leaders, this stream covers the essentials to operate efficiently and effectively.

 Topics in the Personal Development stream include…